sjoerdk/anonapi/docs/generator/templates/command_reference_base.rst

     > patient2/test/raw
     > patient2/raw

-    # tip: On linux terminals, the pattern currently needs to be quoted to avoid automatic expansion
+    # tip: On linux bash terminals, the pattern needs to be
+    #      quoted to avoid automatic expansion

 .. note::